 In the Assembler Reference, in the descriptions of the instructions that can cause floating-point exceptions, there is a subsection listing the exceptions.
-If there is no Floating-point exceptions subsection in an instruction description, that instruction cannot cause any floating-point exception.
+If there is no such subsection, that instruction cannot cause any floating-point exception.

-- Flush-to-zero mode on page 9-28 - FPSCR, the floating-point status and control register on page 9-24.
+• Flush-to-zero mode on page 9-24.